 Rather than trying to override the immune system, we must do the painful work and allow the natural grieving/healing process to unfold.
 We must take our time.
 We must factor in the soul when treating a person.
 We must be more sober about how and why we get on medications, and how we get off them.

 Depression means something is off.

-In her book, Marianne tells of a story of a troop of chimpanzees in Africa.
+In her book, Marianne tells a story of a troop of chimpanzees in Africa.
 Anthropologists found that a small segment of the chimpanzees seemed to express depressed behavior.
 They didn’t play, eat, or sleep with the rest of the chimps.
 They found this interesting, for it seemed to mirror the human population.
-So, they took the depressed chimps away for 6 months to see what would happen.

 We are separate, not one.
 Short-term economic gain is more important than community, fostering care for each other and our children.
 Everything external is more important than that which is internal.
-We should actively pursue those external things that will bring us happiness, yet we realize over and over again that they don’t.
+We should actively pursue those external things so we can be happy, but we can’t be happy for very long.

-The fact that you feel that something is off doesn’t mean there’s something wrong with you.
+The fact that you feel something is off doesn’t mean there’s something wrong with you.

 We must navigate these times and not shun them.